Freakshow (BulletBoys album)

-Freakshow is the second album by American glam metal band BulletBoys.
+Freakshow is the second album by American rock band BulletBoys.
 It was released in 1991 by Warner Bros.
 Records.
 It is the follow-up to their successful self-titled debut.

 The album peaked at Number 69 on the Billboard 200.
-Their cover of Tom Waits's "Hang on St. Christopher" reached 22 on the Mainstream Rock chart.
-Videos were made for "THC Groove", "Hang on St. Christopher", and "Talk to Your Daughter".
+Their cover of Tom Waits's "Hang On St. Christopher" reached 22 on the Mainstream Rock chart.
+Videos were made for "THC Groove", "Hang On St. Christopher", and "Talk to Your Daughter".

 In 2005, Wounded Bird Records re-released the album along with the follow-up, Za-Za, on a single disc.

 Critical reception

 Entertainment Weekly thought that "the problem is that all [the band's] charm has no foundation to stand on; there are no hooks or memorable melodies here."
-The Chicago Tribune wrote: "Their cover of Tom Waits' 'Hang on St. Christopher' might make a few cringe-but then again, why would a Waits fan be listening to these guys?"
+The Chicago Tribune wrote: "Their cover of Tom Waits' 'Hang On St. Christopher' might make a few cringe-but then again, why would a Waits fan be listening to these guys?"

 Track listing

-Additional Track Listings
+Additional track listings

 Some versions have a very different track listing, which reads as follows:

 Singles

-Promotional singles and videos were released for the songs "THC Groove", "Hang on St. Christopher", and "Talk To Your Daughter".
-Their cover of Tom Waits' "Hang on St. Christopher" would go on to peak at Number 22 on the US Mainstream Rock Chart in 1991.
+Promotional singles and videos were released for the songs "THC Groove", "Hang On St. Christopher", and "Talk To Your Daughter".
+Their cover of Tom Waits' "Hang On St. Christopher" would go on to peak at Number 22 on the US Mainstream Rock Chart in 1991.